Tushar-bioinfo/tumor-severity-gexpr/README.md

 ---
 ## Project Structure

-• Transposed the expression matrix so rows represent patients and columns represent genes.
+**Transposed the expression matrix so rows represent patients and columns represent genes.

-• Filtered for patients with matching clinical annotations.
+**Filtered for patients with matching clinical annotations.

-• Aligned and merged clinical labels (severity) with the gene expression matrix.
+**Aligned and merged clinical labels (severity) with the gene expression matrix.
 ---

 ## Models and Results